 CVLC serves veterans who are confronting a wide variety of legal issues, including family, housing, criminal record expungement, bankruptcy, consumer debt, securing Social Security and VA benefits, employment, estate planning and military discharge upgrades.
 CVLC is the only organization in Connecticut to overcome transportation and communication obstacles for the state’s most vulnerable veterans by meeting them where they are, on-site at VA mental health facilities.
 To date, CVLC has helped almost 1,000 veterans, over half of whom were homeless or previously homeless, reintegrate into civilian life by providing legal aid.
 In addition to providing free legal services to veterans, CVLC also serves as a legal information and referral resource for social service agencies, legislative bodies and attorneys serving veterans across the state of Connecticut and the United States.

-1. Connecticut Veterans Legal Center (CVLC) has helped almost 1,000 veterans rebuild their lives by resolving legal barriers to recovery.
+1. Connecticut Veterans Legal Center (CVLC) has helped over 1200 veterans rebuild their lives by resolving legal barriers to recovery.

-2. For every dollar spent by CVLC in 2012-2013, CVLC returned $4.94 to indigent veterans in increased income, reduced debt and donated attorney time.
+2. For every dollar spent, CVLC returns $4.94 to indigent veterans in increased income, reduced debt and donated attorney time.

 3. In 2013, CVLC and a partner organization in New York were awarded $700,000 by the Bristol-Myers Squibb Foundation for the first-ever study of the mental health and well-being of veterans who get legal help integrated into VA care.

-4. CVLC has built a database of over 500 volunteer attorneys, paralegals and law students committed to assisting veterans in need.
+4. CVLC has built a network of over 600 volunteer attorneys, paralegals and law students committed to assisting veterans in need.

 5. CVLC advocated for systemic reforms to benefit indigent veterans.
 This includes testimony before Congress asking for reforms to VA’s handling of claims for victims of military sexual violence and drafting and lobbying for the enactment of Connecticut’s now-existing jail diversion law, which gives veterans accused of low-level crimes additional access to treatment rather than jail.

-1. To serve as the national model for the integration of legal aid into the system of VA care for veterans.
+1. To serve as the national model for the integration of legal aid into the system of VA care for veterans and demonstrate the efficacy of this medical-legal partnership.

 2. To use technology to improve the experience and efficiency of volunteer lawyers serving veterans.
 Plans include online feedback and time tracking as well as online access to training and model documents.

-2. Funding or volunteer professional services to improve CVLC's organizational capacity including design, branding, marketing, communications, accounting, strategic planning and technology.
+2. Volunteer professional services improve CVLC's organizational capacity.
+We actively recruit volunteers with legal skills, military background and other professional skills including design, branding, marketing, communications, accounting, strategic planning and technology.

-3. Donation of late-model computers, printers, software licenses or other electronic goods, office space in West Haven and interesting and beautiful spaces in which to hold fundraising events.
+3. Donation of printers, software licenses or other electronic goods, office space in West Haven and interesting and beautiful spaces in which to hold fundraising events.

 4. Non-legal corporate executives passionate about CVLC’s mission to serve on the program’s board and its task forces addressing development, finance, strategic planning and public relations.